Sergey-NET/JavaDaemonUsingAzureAD/README.md

 https://github.com/Azure-Samples/ms-identity-java-daemon

-The repo NETCoreDaemonWithAPIUsingAzureAD can be used as API protected by Azure AD.
+This is an daemon Java application that grabs token from Azure AD and calls API form NETCoreDaemonWithAPIUsingAzureAD repo that is protected by Azure AD.